Academics and Curriculum

 64 Credits in the Nursing Major

 Upon admission to the program, 32 nursing credits will be transferred.
-The remaining 32 nursing credits make up the RN to BS program and include eight courses offered hybrid online.
-Coursework is mostly online, with some classroom meeting times in the evening to accommodate busy schedules and offer in-person support.
+The remaining 32 nursing credits make up the RN to BS program and include eight courses with content delivered completely online.
+Several courses also contain field hours, which includes time spent observing a leader or manager in nursing, conducting research, and developing small projects for outside agencies.

 Courses are modular so that you are only completing one course at a time (for example, if starting a course in September, you will focus on that course and finish in the middle of the semester before beginning another course).